hakimjonas/ColorPaletteProject/README.md

 ## Future Enhancements

-- Improved color distance calculation using the LAB color space
+- Improved color distance calculation using the LAB color space.
+- Support for other color spaces and color palette models.
+- Parallel processing for increased performance on multi-core systems.

 ## License